kogito-ops/puppet-minio/REFERENCE.md

 Data type: `String`

-Release version to be installed.
+Server release version to be installed.

 ##### <a name="checksum"></a>`checksum`

 Data type: `String`

-Checksum for the binary.
+Checksum for the server binary.

 ##### <a name="checksum_type"></a>`checksum_type`

 Data type: `String`

-Type of checksum used to verify the binary being installed.
+Type of checksum used to verify the server binary being installed.
 Default: `sha256`

 ##### <a name="configuration_directory"></a>`configuration_directory`